-Ellicott Middle School provides an iPad to every student in 6th-7th grade and a chromebook to 8th grade.
-Students may take the iPad/Chromebook home with them to work collaboratively on group projects, or do web based research on their own.
+Ellicott Middle School provides a Chromebook to every student in 6th-8th grade.
+Students may take the Chromebook home with them to work collaboratively on group projects, or do web based research on their own.
 Learning is no longer confined to the hours of the school day; with today's technology, it can happen any hour of the day from anywhere.

 Frequently Asked Questions by Parents

 Every middle student will be assigned a Chromebook for their use along with a protective case, and charger.

 Following extensive research and the success of a pilot program at the High School.
 EMS voted to take advantage of the new and emerging technology of the Google Chromebook.
 Its mass adoption into post graduation environments will give our students an edge over others by building skills and knowledge that will serve them in the workplace and college.

 Why do we still provide access to labs?

 While the Chromebook can meet many of the day to day needs for student and teacher learning tasks, there are times when a Microsoft computing environment is needed.
 In addition, as state requirements for online assessments are being developed, the availability of a dedicated lab environment still makes sense.
 Finally, our move to a 1:1 environment where each student is assigned a device will require adjustment and shifts in how we do our work.
 For all of these reasons, it seemed prudent to continue to refresh labs for the foreseeable future.

 As we move forward, we will continue to assess the need for dedicated labs in each school and adjust the technology planning accordingly.

 How will this impact my student’s learning experiences?